diegomarquez/side-scrolling-shooting-game/README.md

 	- Have 4 regions
 		- canvas
-		- Right of canvas
+		- Right of canvas (Empty)
-		- Bottom of canvas
+		- Bottom of canvas (Game Object Creation)
-		- Bottom right of canvas
+		- Bottom right of canvas (Viewport and layers editing)
 		- Add some styling for the background of the regions

 	- Save the bundles the current scene is using